stephenmorr/REST-API/README.md

 pip install ipaddress

 Version 1:
- 1. Takes in username/password and IP address of rest API for IOS-XE (assumes default port of 55443)
+ 1. Takes in username/password and IP address of REST API for IOS-XE (assumes default port of 55443)
  2. Prints out a list of interfaces
  3. Prints the list of IKE Policies
  4. Prints the IPSec Policies

 End goal is to check the crypto settings (IKE/IPSec) on an IOS-XE platform